![]() |

 Please Note These Important Announcements!

 FASArizona.com is your source for information, support, events, and resources in Arizona for Fetal Alcohol Syndrome (FAS) and Fetal Alcohol Spectrum Disorders (FASD).
-FAS Arizona is headquartered at the FAS Community Resource Center in Tucson [see map].
-To visit the FAS Community Resource Center online, click on "FAS Information" to the left, where you will find everything you need to know about FAS.
-If you would like to participate in FAS Arizona as an advocate, a sponsor, or a volunteer, contact us by the email link to the left.
+When Teresa Kelleran retired in December 2017, the State did not replace her, and the FAS Community Resource Center closed.
+The websites will stay up indefinitely.
+To visit the FAS Community Resource Center online, click on "FAS Information" to the left, where you will find everything you need to know about FASD.

 New PresentationUnlocking the Secret to the Ideal System of Care for Individuals with FASD